 Students in Years 7 and 9 follow a broad curriculum that allows for progression across the year groups.
-In each of the three years students are either identified for the Talent group or given an option to follow one of the coloured pathways.
+In each of the three years students are either identified for the Gold group or given an option to follow one of the coloured pathways.

 Key Stage 4

 Students in Year 10 have the opportunity to follow GCSE PE, BTEC Level 2 in Sport Certificate, Extended Certificate or Diploma or GCSE Dance.
 Students who follow these courses have dedicated practical lessons to enable effective teaching of the courses.
 Core PE lessons are also used to deliver these courses.

 Year 10 Core PE

 Students not opting for any of the above courses have one double lesson, (100 minutes) of PE a week.
 Students study GCSE PE (short course) and all choose a practical pathway of activities to follow.